How Do I Find GIS Data?

 Browse the "on the web" links in the left hand navigation bar.

-New data site with a subset of federal data and geospatial data available.
+Data site with a subset of federal data and geospatial data available.
 After the initial search, you can filter by data type (geospatial vs. non-geospatial).

 U.S. and international data.

 Click on Get Data.